 UPDATE: A Guide to Turkish Public Law and Legal Research

-The author of this article is Professor of Constitutional Law at İstanbul Bilgi University.
-Serap Yazici received her Ph.D. and LL.M. degrees from the University of Ankara.
-Her previous research deals with secularism; problems of transition and democratic consolidation; civil and military relations.
+The author of this article is Professor of Constitutional Law at İstanbul Şehir University.
+Serap Yazıcı received her Ph.D. and LL.M. degrees from the University of Ankara.
+Her previous research deals with secularism; problems of transition and democratic consolidation; civil and military relations; governmental systems and rule of law.
 Some of her works have been recognized by prominent institutions and foundations in Turkey.
 In 1986, she won the third prize in an academic competition on the topic of “Secularism from the Point of View of the Principles of Atatürk”.
 In 1987, she won the second prize in a competition on the topic of “Secularism and İnönü.”
 In 1991, she won the first prize in a competition organized by Aybay Foundation on the topic of “Secularism from the point of View of Human Rights.”
 In 1994, she won the first prize in a competition organized by the Cumhuriyet Newspaper on the topic of “Enlightenment Philosophy and the Turkish Revolution.”
 In 1998, she won the second prize in a competition organized by the Milliyet Newspaper on the topic of “The Evaluation of Presidential and Semi-Presidential Systems for Turkey.”
 Her book “Turkey in Democratization Process” received special mention by the Turkish Academy of Sciences (TUBA) in 2010 as one of the distinguished textbooks.
+In 2013, she won the prize of the most successful woman lawyer of the year by Republic of Turkey Ministry of Family and Social Policies.
+In 2014, she won the prize of leader women by Supervisors of Democracy Association (Demokrasi Denetçileri Derneği).
 She has published articles on constitutionalism, the rule of law and democracy, EU integration and democratic reforms.
-She is a member of the “Academic Committee” that is responsible for the preparation of the constitutional draft in 2007 upon the demand of the JDP government.
-She is also a member of the committee organized by TUSIAD and TESEV in 2010-2011, which prepared reports on the new constitution of Turkey.
+She was a member of the “Academic Committee” that was responsible for the preparation of the constitutional draft in 2007 upon the demand of the JDP government.
+She was also a member of the committee organized by TUSIAD and TESEV in 2010-2011, which prepared reports on the new constitution of Turkey.

 Table of Contents